plattysoft/BalloonsGame/README.md

 A simple balloon popper game for toddlers built using the concepts explained in the book ["Mastering Android Game Development"](https://www.packtpub.com/game-development/mastering-android-game-development), also by Raul Portales.

-The latest version of [*Balloons!* is available on Google Play] (https://play.google.com/store/apps/details?id=com.plattysoft.balloonsgame).
+The latest version of [*Balloons!* is available on Google Play](https://play.google.com/store/apps/details?id=com.plattysoft.balloonsgame).

 Balloons! is licensed under Apache license.